Unforgiven (2001): Storylines

 The professional wrestling matches at Unforgiven featured professional wrestlers performing as characters in scripted events pre-determined by the hosting promotion, World Wrestling Federation (WWF).
-Storylines between the characters played out on WWF's primary television programs, Raw Is War and SmackDown!.
+Storylines between the characters played out on WWF's primary television programs, Raw Is War, and SmackDown!.

-The predominant rivalry heading into Unforgiven was between Stone Cold Steve Austin and Kurt Angle over the WWF Championship.
-At SummerSlam, Angle challenged Austin for the WWF Championship but at the end, Austin intentionally got disqualified in his title defense against Angle by attacking several referees.
+The predominant rivalry heading into Unforgiven was between Stone Cold Steve Austin, and Kurt Angle over the WWF Championship.
+At SummerSlam, Angle challenged Austin for the WWF Championship, but in the end, Austin intentionally got disqualified in his title defense against Angle by attacking several referees.
 As a result, Austin retained the title.
-The following night, on Raw is War, Austin held an "appreciation night" on retaining the title against Angle and was appreciated by several members of The Alliance.
-However, Angle interrupted the appreciation night and ruined it by entering in a milk truck and spraying milk on all the Alliance members.
-On the August 27 edition of Raw is War, Austin stole Angle's Olympic gold medals after a tag team match pitting Angle and Chris Jericho against the WWF Hardcore Champion Rob Van Dam and Tazz.
+The following night, on Raw is War, Austin held an "appreciation night" on retaining the title against Angle, and was appreciated by several members of The Alliance.
+However, Angle interrupted the appreciation night, and ruined it by entering in a milk truck, and spraying milk on all the Alliance members.
+On the August 27 edition of Raw is War, Austin stole Angle's Olympic gold medals after a tag team match pitting Angle, and Chris Jericho against the WWF Hardcore Champion Rob Van Dam, and Tazz.
 Austin went on to throw Angle's medals into the Detroit River.
 On the September 3 edition of Raw is War, Angle threatened to throw Austin into a river in Toronto, Ontario, Canada if he did not give him a WWF Championship rematch at Unforgiven.
 Austin agreed to defend the title against Angle in a rematch at Unforgiven.
-Angle then told Austin that he was still going in the water and proved his point by shoving Austin into a kiddie pool.
+Angle then told Austin that he was still going in the water, and proved his point by shoving Austin into a kiddie pool.

-Another predominant rivalry heading into Unforgiven was between The Rock and the team of Booker T and Shane McMahon over the WCW Championship.
+Another predominant rivalry heading into Unforgiven was between The Rock, and the team of Booker T, and Shane McMahon over the WCW Championship.
 The Rock returned to the WWF on the July 30, 2001 edition of Raw Is War, where he chose to align himself with the WWF instead of The Alliance for The Invasion.
-This action was shown by The Rock delivering a Rock Bottom and the People's Elbow onto Shane McMahon, The Alliance leader.
+This action was shown by The Rock delivering a Rock Bottom, and the People's Elbow onto Shane McMahon, The Alliance leader.
 At SummerSlam, Rock defeated Booker to win the WCW Championship.
-On the August 27 edition of Raw is War, McMahon announced that Rock would defend the title against Rhyno later in the night but Rock challenged McMahon to a match, which McMahon initially accepted before escaping.
+On the August 27 edition of Raw is War, McMahon announced that Rock would defend the title against Rhyno later in the night, but Rock challenged McMahon to a match, which McMahon initially accepted before escaping.
 Rock would retain the title against Rhyno.
-On the August 30 edition of SmackDown!, Booker and McMahon cost Rock and Chris Jericho, a tag team match against the WWF Hardcore Champion Rob Van Dam and Rhyno.
-On the September 4 episode of SmackDown!, McMahon announced that Rock would defend the title against Booker and himself in a Handicap match at Unforgiven.
-The following week on Raw Is War, The Rock won the Handicap match by defeating Shane's sister Stephanie McMahon-Helmsley and Test then on the September 17 edition of Raw is War, The Rock lost to Stephanie and Test in the same match due to interference by Shane McMahon and Booker T.
+On the August 30 edition of SmackDown!, Booker, and McMahon cost Rock, and Chris Jericho a tag team match against the WWF Hardcore Champion Rob Van Dam, and Rhyno.
+On the September 4 episode of SmackDown!, McMahon announced that Rock would defend the title against Booker, and himself in a Handicap match at Unforgiven.
+The following week on "Raw Is War", The Rock lost to Stephanie, and Test in the same match due to interference by Shane McMahon, and Booker T.